 Shareable Introductory SEL Articles:

 This presentation can be adapted and used to introduce SEL to staff, families, and community partners.
 It gives an overview of what is SEL, why it’s important, and the process for schoolwide SEL.
 Talking points and activity instructions are provided in the notes section.
+Also available in Spanish.

 This presentation provides a library of slides with research on social and emotional learning.
 Your school can use these slides to help introduce the importance SEL to staff, community partners, families, potential funders, and other stakeholders.
 In the notes section, you’ll see talking points to help you plan a presentation.